tldr-pages/tldr/pages/linux/mullvad.md

 > CLI client for Mullvad VPN.
 > More information: <https://mullvad.net/>.

-- Link your mullvad account with specified account number:
+- Link your mullvad account with the specified account number:

 `mullvad account set {{account_number}}`

-- Enable LAN Access while VPN is on:
+- Enable LAN access while VPN is on:

 `mullvad lan set allow`